SirJosh-i/NodeJs-CRUD-App-Deploy-Via-Ansible/README.md

 ```
 You can use this command from anywhere, for example:
 ![curl](https://github.com/SirJosh-i/RESTAPI-CRUD-Automation-Using-Ansible/blob/master/images/curl-wsl.png)

-When you go to yourdomain.com/users then, you will be able to get this:
+When you go to *yourdomain.com/users* then:
 ![Users](https://github.com/SirJosh-i/RESTAPI-CRUD-Automation-Using-Ansible/blob/master/images/domain-display-users.png)

 ### If...then: